demidenm/PyReliMRI/docs/similarity_funcs.rst

 * `Can I use these function on output from FSL, AFNI or SPM?` \

 Yes, you can use these functions on any NifTi data that are of the same shape and in the same space. \
-You just need the that paths to the locations of the .nii or .nii.gz files
+You just need the paths to the locations of the .nii or .nii.gz files for the contrast beta, t-stat or z-stat maps.

 * `Are there restrictions on which data I should or shouldn't calculate similarity between?` \